Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: CONSTRAINTS FROM THE EHT OBSERVATIONS OF SUPERMASSIVE BLACK HOLES OF SGR A

-The EHT observations of M87$^{*}$ and Sgr A$^{*}$ impose significant constraints on theoretical models of black holes.
-Through imaging the shadows and surrounding emissions of these supermassive black holes, the EHT data allows researchers to refine parameter constraints.
-Such observations yield unprecedented insights into the characteristics of black holes and their surroundings.
-In this section, we employ EHT observational data related to the supermassive black holes at M87$^{*}$ and Sgr A$^{*}$ to constrain rotating Sen black holes.
+The EHT observations of Sgr A$^{*}$ impose significant constraints on theoretical models of BHs.
+By imaging the BH shadow and its surrounding emission, the EHT data enables precise constraints on fundamental parameters.
+These observations provide unprecedented insights into the nature of BHs and their immediate environments.
+In this section, we use these data to constrain the parameter space of rotating charged BHs with scalar hair.